THE ADVICE YOU NEED. THE REPRESENTATION YOU WANT.

 In personal injury cases, including wrongful death and medical malpractice, fees are on a contingency basis.
 That is, if you do not receive compensation for your personal injury, we do not charge a fee.
-In complex commercial litigation cases, our fees, of course, are on an hourly basis.
-We would like to discuss them with you.
 All initial consultations are free.

 The Florida Bar requires that each Florida lawyer provide you, the client, with a Statement of Client’s Rights, and that you sign the statement indicating you have received it.
 We provide all of our clients the Statement of Client’s Rights with a written fee agreement.

 A claim can be settled at any time, including before the suit is filed, after the suit is filed, and, of course, before trial is started.
 Suits and claims can also be settled during or after trial.
 Statistically, most cases settle before trial and few ever go to trial.
 Fort Lauderdale injury lawyer John H. (Jack) Hickey and the legal team at Hickey Law Firm, P.A. can, and do, take cases to trial.

 Mediation is an informal procedure where all parties and their lawyers meet in a conference room to attempt to negotiate a settlement.
 At mediation, a Miami injury lawyer from our firm will make a brief presentation discussing our side of the case with the mediator (usually a retired lawyer or a judge) and, of course, with the lawyer for the other side and his or her representative (usually the insurance company adjuster).
 The lawyer for the other side will then make a brief presentation about their side of the case.
 You are required to attend mediation, but you are not required to say anything or to settle.